backdrop/backdrop/field_group/field_group/README.txt

   - Accordions
   - Divs
   - Multipage steps: <strong>Note: This is only client side.

-There is a 7.x-2.x branch started which will include:

-  - Moving horizontal tabs to the elements module
-  - CTools content type and Panels integration
   - HTML5 group type
+  - Html element

 To submit bug reports and feature suggestions, or to track changes: http://drupal.org/project/issues/field_group